Peja Lindholm

-One thing he was known for was amazing success against and being the career nemesis of Kevin Martin, even running up a streak of 10 consecutive wins at one point which was broken in the semi finals of the 2002 Olympics.
-He also had an excellent record vs. the all-time great team of Randy Ferbey (David Nedohin throwing skip stones) in the 2000s.
+One thing he was known for was amazing success against and being the career nemesis of Kevin Martin, even running up a streak of 10 consecutive wins at one point which was broken in the semi-finals of the 2002 Olympics.
+He also had an excellent record vs. the all-time great team of Randy Ferbey in the 2000s.

 Lindholm announced his retirement from curling following the 2007 European Curling Championships.

 Coaching career

 In 2011, Lindholm became the coach of the Swedish men's team skipped by Niklas Edin, coaching them in the World Championships.
 He also coached the Swedish women's team at the 2010 World Championship.
-He then became the Swedish national coach in 2015 when Fredrik Lindberg became the team coach.
+He then became the Swedish national coach in 2010 when Fredrik Lindberg became the team coach.

 He was also either the Coach or Captain of Team Europe at the Continental Cup each time it was held from 2008–2015.

+Lindholm left his position with the Swedish teams 2019 when he was recruited to lead the Chinese teams over the Olympic Games 2022 in Beijing.
+He was then asked to coach the Danish women team at the European Championship.
+It became a success since the team won the gold.

+in 2023 Lindholm became the CEO for Östersunds Fotbollsklubb.